fenago/intro-ruby/lab_guides/Lab_7.md

 including external libraries with Ruby gems, and how to interact with the filesystem using Ruby.

-These are powerful tools that can turn our applications from toys into real services with just a few simple lines of code.
-With these new tools, we can import data from databases, spreadsheets, or any number of other sources and process them programmatically with Ruby in any way we want; the options are endless.

 We\'ve also learned some best practices regarding how to structure code that doesn\'t necessarily fit within our domain models by refactoring